How Your Small Backyard Deck Could Feel This Peaceful

 Smart Furniture Choices-small backyard

-Even small decks can support intimate conversation areas.
-The key is to arrange furniture to encourage interaction while maintaining good traffic flow.
+Even small backyard decks can support intimate conversation areas.
+The key involves arranging furniture to encourage interaction while maintaining good traffic flow.
+Angled arrangements work better than parallel lines in compact spaces.

 Creating Conversation Areas-small backyard

-Common Mistake: Pushing all furniture against the walls makes a small deck feel like a waiting room.
+Common Mistake: Pushing all furniture against the walls makes a small backyard deck feel like a waiting room.
 Instead, create a central conversation area with furniture angled toward each other.
+This arrangement feels more intimate and uses space more efficient.

 Layered Planting Strategy